civictechindex/CTI-website-backend/README.md

 ### Getting Started with Docker

-- Initialise the Django Administration Page
+- Steps to setup the Django Administration Page
 - Go to manage.py file and verify the settings file is pointing correctly
     - ``os.environ.setdefault("DJANGO_SETTINGS_MODULE", "config.docker_settings") ``
 ```